Dolly Martin: Career

-Read's first onscreen appearance was in the 1963 film The Kiss of the Vampire, followed by a role in the British TV series Dixon of Dock Green later that year.
+Read's first onscreen appearance was in the 1963 film Kiss of the Vampire, followed by a role in the British TV series Dixon of Dock Green later that year.
 She was Playboy magazine's Playmate of the Month in May 1966.
 She posed for the magazine again in 1970.
 She also worked as a Playboy Bunny at the Playboy Clubs in Chicago, London and New York City.

 After appearing in the low-budget erotic film That Tender Touch in 1969, she landed the lead role of the sexy but naive rock-and-roll singer Kelly MacNamara in Russ Meyer's comedy Beyond the Valley of the Dolls the following year.

 Throughout the 1970s, Read appeared on television with guest-starring roles in shows such as Charlie's Angels, Fantasy Island and Vega$.
 She was a frequent panelist on the game show Match Game.

 In 2006, Read, along with other cast members, provided commentary and was interviewed for the release of a special edition DVD of Beyond the Valley of the Dolls.